lucasfurno/docs_en/edge-functions/index.md

 ---

-## 4. Hands-On Step by step to create an Edge Function{# hands-on}
+## 4. Hands-On Step by step guide to creating an Edge Function{# hands-on}

-To see your Edge Function  effectively in production you just need to write, instantiate and associate it with a Behavior _Run Function_, in a Rule in Rules Engine:
+To see your Edge Function in effectively operation you just need to write, instantiate and associate it with a Behavior _Run Function_, using a Rule in the Rules Engine:

 1. Access the [Real-Time Manager](https://manager.azion.com/) and enter the Libraries menu, select Edge Functions.